-An adjustable rate mortgage (ARM), is a loan in which the interest rate varies according to a predetermined schedule.
-The initial interest rate will be fixed for an allotted period of time, after which it is reset periodically.
+An adjustable-rate mortgage (ARM) is a loan in which the interest rate changes according to a predetermined schedule.
+The initial interest rate is fixed for an allotted time period, after which it periodically resets, moving up and own based on the index (rate set by market forces) it's tied to.

 For example, a 5/1 ARM locks in the current interest rate for five years.
-After that, however, the rate for that particular product will change based on a predetermined index + margin with a cap.
+After five years, however, the rate will change based on a predetermined index and margin, with caps limiting the amount by which your rate and payment can change.
 ARMs could start with better interest rates than fixed-rate mortgages, in order to compensate the borrower for the risk of future interest rate fluctuation.
-If you only plan to live in your new home for a few years, this could be a helpful option.
+If you only plan to live in your new home for a few years, an ARM could be a helpful option.

-- Potential to lock in a low interest rate and, if needed, sell your home before it rises
+- Potential to lock in a low interest rate (with an initial lower monthly payment) and, if needed, sell your home before it rises

 - Could offer lower interest rates than fixed-rate loans